 What is a Potato Tower?

-Potatoes are easy to grow, nutritious and have the added benefit of a lengthy shelf life.
+Potatoes are easy to grow, nutritious, and have the added benefit of a lengthy shelf life.
 Unfortunately, the traditional method for growing potatoes requires quite a bit of space, which may be a challenge for some folks.
 Homemade potato towers are the perfect solution.
-Usually, from 2-4 feet in height, these simple constructions are cylinders of metal fencing that have been lined with straw and then filled with soil.
+Usually, from 2 to 4 feet (61 cm. to 1 m.) in height, these simple constructions are cylinders of metal fencing that have been lined with straw and then filled with soil.

 Potato Tower Instructions

 Before you gather the materials needed for your DIY potato tower, pick a location for it in the garden.
 Pick an area that is in full sun and having easy access to water.

 Next, purchase your certified seed potatoes; choose a variety that is suited to your region.
 Mid to late season varieties work best in potato towers.
 Late season tubers are optimal, as they send out rhizomes and form tubers later which work best for the layered effect of a potato tower.
 One pound (453 g.) of large potato seed stock may yield up to 10 pounds (4.5 kg.) and one pound (453 g.) of fingerlings up to 20 pounds (9 kg.).

 Once you have your seed potatoes, amass the materials needed for building a potato tower.
 You will need:

 - wire fencing or chicken wire, approx. 4 ½ feet (1 m.) long and 3 ½ feet (1 m.) high

 - three 4 foot (1 m.) long rebar stakes

 - one 3 ½ foot (1 m.) length of 4 inch (10 cm.) perforated PVC pipe with a cap